|David Barash||Miriam Bassok||Geoff Loftus||Jaime Olavarria|

 Please join the Psychology Department in recognizing the distinguished contributions and service of our faculty who retired during the 2016-2017 academic year.
 These faculty leave significant legacies in our undergraduate and graduate programs and we wish them well in their retirements.
-If you would like to send a memory or message of gratitude and congratulations along, those can be sent to Joanne Edwards.
-Donations in honor of our faculty can be made here.

 David Gire Receives UW Innovation Award

 Psychology Assistant Professor David Gire and his collaborator Biology Assistant Professor Bing Brunton have received a UW Innovation Award to develop cutting-edge technology and new mathematical approaches to understand how the brain works during complex behaviors such as navigating and searching for food.
 Through this award, Drs.
 Gire and Brunton will study cognitive functions of the brain, which integrate multiple abilities including perception, decision-making, and memory.
 Their work represents a new collaboration for the University of Washington with the non-profit Open Ephys, an organization that supports the free distribution of data and open source development of technology for use in labs throughout the world.

 Ana Mari Cauce Meets with the Girl Scouts

 On May 1, Psychology Lecturer Nicole McNichols and her daughter Claire's Girl Scout Troop had the incredible pleasure of meeting with UW President Ana Mari Cauce in her Gerberding Hall office.
 President Cauce met with the group for over half an hour, covering topics on leadership, resiliency, and the difficulty of making very tough decisions regarding snow days at the University of Washington!
 She responded to all of their questions with incredible thoughtfulness and warmth.
 It was truly an inspiring trip for the girls that they will all remember for a very long time.